st-sw/I2cReadWriteUtility/README.md

 The default frequency at startup is 100 kHz for higher compatibility.

-USB drivers for Windows :
+USB drivers :
 ----------------
+- For Windows 10:
+  - No additional drivers are needed (USB CDC class already built-in on Windows 10)

+- For Windows 7:
-STSW-STM32102: &nbsp;&nbsp;&nbsp; STM32 Virtual COM Port Driver <br/>
+  - STSW-STM32102: &nbsp;&nbsp;&nbsp; STM32 Virtual COM Port Driver <br/>
 Download link: http://www.st.com/en/development-tools/stsw-stm32102.html

+- For Linux:
-No drivers are needed for Mac & Linux.
+  - No drivers are needed for Mac & Linux.
 It is recognized as the USB CDC class.

 Notes:
 ----------------